Skip to main content

 Frequently Asked Questions

-Ed-0: Zombie Uprising is a hack and slash game with horror, fantasy and historical themes.
+Ed-0: Zombie Uprising is a survival hack and slash game with horror, fantasy, historical and violence themes.

 Ed-0: Zombie Uprising is available on Xbox Series X|S, PC, PlayStation 5, Windows and others.